HB 2 – now CSHB 2, the school funding bill, will be heard by the Senate Education Committee on Education K-16 on Thursday, May 15, 2025.

 3. Take a seat and then listen for your name to be called.

-If you can’t make it to Austin, but you still want to submit comments, you can also use the link in the House committee notice to submit your written comments, doing so before the hearing closes.
-The Senate doesn’t allow for written comments at this time.
+If you can’t make it to Austin, but you still want to submit comments to the House, you can also use a published link in the House committee notice to submit your written comments, doing so before the hearing closes.
+The Senate doesn’t allow for written comments at this time, but you can contact Committee member offices if you’d like to do so.

 Here’s what you should keep in mind when testifying at the Capitol: